beaunus/dejaview/README.md

 ## Acknowledgments

-- Thank you to [Tim Urban](https://waitbutwhy.com/2014/05/life-weeks.html/) for the product inspiration.
+- Thank you to [Tim Urban](https://waitbutwhy.com/2014/05/life-weeks.html/) for the inspiration to look at the weeks of our lives.
 - Thank you to [Facebook](https://developers.facebook.com/docs/graph-api/) for their Graph API.
+- Thenk you to our public [data sources](http://www.dejaview.cc/data.html) (New York Times, Wikipedia, The-Numbers, and Billboard)
 - Thank you to [Code Chrysalis](https://www.codechrysalis.io/), without you this project wouldn't exist.